Prodeko/ilmo/@app/server/README.md

 ## Entry point

 The entry point to the server is [src/index.ts](src/index.ts).
-This file sets up an HTTP server and installs our express app (defined in [src/app.ts](src/app.ts)) into it.
-The express app installs the middleware it needs from the src/middleware/\*.ts files.
+This file sets up an HTTP server and installs our fastify app (defined in [src/app.ts](src/app.ts)) into it.
+The fastify app installs the middleware it needs from the src/middleware/\*.ts files.

-## Express getters

-Commonly-used values are stored into the Express app itself, using Express' `app.set(key, value)` API.
-Unfortunately this API does not allow for type-safe retrieval, so we encourage the use of custom typed getters to retrieve the relevant values, for example:
-`function getHttpServer(app: Express): Server | void { return app.get("httpServer"); }`

 ## PostGraphile smart tags